YuYutw123/VSCode_Settings/README.md

     **Note.** There's a checkbox for adding Python to PATH.
 So basically we don't need to add Python to Environment Variables by ourselves.
     ![](https://i.imgur.com/3AikD5Q.png)

-2. Set a folder for Python program
+2. Set folders for Python program
     * Structure like this
     ![](https://i.imgur.com/pMP6gkw.png)